Cost of Living

 Choose New Zealand for your overseas engineering studies and you'll benefit from a lifestyle that gives you more time to do the things you love.

 Our exceptional work/life balance lets you see friends, follow your interests and explore nature - without the crowds.
-We consistently lead global quality of life surveys, and are ranked the fourth most peaceful nation on Earth.
+We consistently lead global quality of life surveys, and are ranked the second most peaceful nation on Earth.

 Studying engineering in New Zealand is great value for money, and you can offset the costs of living overseas by working while you study.